Want to get going right away? Sign up for WebiMax and start building your SEO reputation strategy today.

 Five Steps to Winning at SEO Reputation Management

 Owning page one of Google results with positive content is the core goal of any SEO reputation management strategy.
 Customers feel your brand is trustworthy when your positive content ranks in all the top spots.

 But what if your brand is suffering from some negative publicity?
 Good SEO helps push any negative information about your business deep into search results where nobody tends to look.
 Out of sight, out of mind.

 However, this doesn’t happen by accident.
 It takes a coordinated plan.
-Here are four steps to take to make your efforts successful.
+Here are five steps to take to make your efforts successful.

 - Build Up Your Social Media Presence